PinkDiamond1/xm-labs-control-m-9/README.md

    The main configuration file for the integration; includes API connection information and user information.
 This is the only file under the controlm-401/ folder that you will need to configure as part of setting up the integration.

+* **Confirming Access to the Control-M Command Line Utilities**

+   As mentioned in **[Pre-Requisites](#pre)**, in order for the action-oriented Response Options to work properly, the Integration Agent tries to run one of these Control-M utilities: `ctmpsm`, `ctmlog`, or `ctmkilljob` based on the corresponding Response Option.
+If these are not available in the PATH, see **[Modifying Access to the Control-M Command Line Utilities](#clu)** for detailed instructions on how to enable access to this commands.

-Once you have installed the files and folders, you will need to modify the **integrationservices/applications/controlm-401/config.js** and **conf/IAConfig.xml** files to suit your deployment configuration.
+Once you have installed the Integration Service's files and folders, you will need to modify the **integrationservices/applications/controlm-401/config.js** and **conf/IAConfig.xml** files to suit your deployment configuration.

-_**Note:** If you have more than one integration agent providing the BMC Control-M service, repeat the following steps for each one._
+_**Note 1:**_ If you have more than one integration agent providing the BMC Control-M service, repeat the following steps for each one.

-**To install the integration service:**
+### **Installing the integration service**

 1. Extract and copy all of the contents of the [control-m\_v401\_ia\_integration\_service.zip](/components/control-m_v401_ia_integration_service.zip) archive file to the \<IAHOME\> folder.